shw3512/shw3512.github.io/teach/cysec-g30/index.md

 Which is riskier?

-(A) Your bff AirDrops a file to you irl
+1. Your bff AirDrops a file to you irl
-(B) A stranger sends you a file over the Internet
+2. A stranger sends you a file over the Internet

 Context: